rowak/nanoleaf-aurora/README.md

 ```Java
 String apiLevel = "v1";
 ```
 Then you can create an access token.
 (Note: For security purposes, you must physically hold down the power button on your Aurora controller for 5-7 seconds until the LED starts flashing before running the following code).
-Make sure to write down your access token for future use.
+Make sure to write down your access token for future use, however you can create as many as you like.
 ```Java
 String accessToken = Setup.createAccessToken(host, port, apiLevel);
 ```